 Bill Nye The Science Guy Explains Why You’re Hearing ‘Yanny’ Or ‘Laurel’ After Viral Audio Clip

 Bill Nye to the rescue!
-Hollywood’s favorite scientist revealed the reason why people are hearing either ‘yanny’ or ‘laurel’ after the audio clip stirred the internet into a frenzy!
+Hollywood’s favorite scientist revealed the reason why people are hearing either ‘yanny’ or ‘laurel’ after the audio clip stirred the internet into a frenzy.
+Check out the interview here!

 “No, I don’t know why, except there’s got to be something in your brain because the audio’s the same, right?
 So, there’s got to be something in the way we interpret sounds.
 It must have to do with your native language, your life experience, how much you wax is in your ears or whatever else,” Bill continued.
 Pretty interesting, right?
 But, that still doesn’t answer why we’re all hearing something different.
 However, Bill did have some insight on the dress theory.
 “Well the dress originally was blue and black, is the way I remember it.
 Then, people passed it around and changed the saturation level of the color and then certain phones presented it in a different color to different people,” Bill added.
 Well, that definitely makes sense.
 Phew!